mistydemeo/tigerbrew/share/doc/homebrew/Common-Issues.md

 invalid multibyte escape: /^\037\235/
 ```

-In the past, Homebrew assumed that `/usr/bin/ruby` was Ruby 1.8.
+In the past, Tigerbrew assumed that `/usr/bin/ruby` was Ruby 1.8.
 On OS X 10.9, it is now Ruby 2.0.
-There are various incompatibilities between the two versions, so if you upgrade to OS X 10.9 while using a sufficiently old version of Homebrew, you will encounter errors.
+There are various incompatibilities between the two versions, so if you upgrade to OS X 10.9 while using a sufficiently old version of Tigerbrew, you will encounter errors.

-The incompatibilities have been addressed in more recent versions of Homebrew, and it does not make assumptions about `/usr/bin/ruby`, instead it uses the executable inside OS X's Ruby 1.8 framework.
+The incompatibilities have been addressed in more recent versions of Tigerbrew, and it does not make assumptions about `/usr/bin/ruby`, instead it uses the executable inside OS X's Ruby 1.8 framework.

 To recover from this situation, do the following:

 ```
-cd /usr/local # your Homebrew prefix
+cd /usr/local # your Tigerbrew prefix
 git fetch origin
 git reset --hard FETCH_HEAD
 brew update